 As the first World Energy Congress to be hosted by a Middle Eastern country, the 24th edition represented a significant milestone.
 Not only is the region a major energy player, it is also undergoing critical transition efforts to sustainable energyLEARN MORE

 For a century, the World Energy Congress has provided a unique space for the global energy community to catalyse new cooperations and forge new pathways in the energy transition

 Under the theme of “Embracing New Frontiers”, the 23rd World Energy Congress 23rd World Energy Congress was held in Istanbul, Turkey from 9 –13 October 2016.
-Co-hosted by the President of Turkey and the World Energy Council, the event will welcome 10,000 delegates from across the energy spectrum to address critical developments in the energy sector.
+Co-hosted by the President of Turkey and the World Energy Council, the event welcomed 10,000 delegates from across the energy spectrum to address critical developments in the energy sector.

 The 22nd World Energy Congress was held in Daegu, Korea (Rep. of) from 13-17 October 2013.
-The theme of the Congress is “Securing Tomorrow’s Energy Today.”
+The theme of the Congress was “Securing Tomorrow’s Energy Today.”
 The Congress in Daegu attracted over 7,500 delegates from 123 countries and included more than 50 government ministers.